jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 11C Matters to be included in code of conduct
 (1) The code of conduct established under section 11B must contain the following matters:
-  (a) Provisions—before a requirement under section 11(1) is issued to a person other than the beneficiary, except where compliance with such provision would prejudice the maintenance of the law:
+  (a) Provisions— before a requirement under section 11(1) is issued to a person other than the beneficiary, except where compliance with such provision would prejudice the maintenance of the law:
     (i) Requiring any information or document to be first sought from a beneficiary; and (ii) Allowing the beneficiary a reasonable time to provide it— (b) A provision prohibiting a requirement under section 11(1) being made in respect of a beneficiary to any person (not being the beneficiary, an employer or former employer of the beneficiary, a financial institution, or a law practitioner) unless there is reasonable cause to make a requirement under that section: